Pain, Discomfort and Itch

 in the U.S. or countries of the British Commonwealth,

 excluding the Bahamas).
-This would include all breast
+This would include most cases of breast

-cancers; and skin cancer growths in excess of one centimeter
+and larger growths in excess of two inches (five centimeters)

 We strongly advise users